Workplace relationships and UK employment law (2026): rights, risks and rules

 1. For employees:

-• Protection against discrimination based on marital status or sexual orientation (Equality Act 2010, Section 13).
+• Protection against direct and indirect discrimination based on marriage or civil partnership, sexual orientation and other protected characteristics (Equality Act 2010, sections 13 and 19).

 2. For employers: